 Guy de la Valdène, photographer/filmmaker, writer, conservationist, international sportsman, and gourmand, was born in New York City but raised in France.
 He is co-director, with Christian Odasso, of the pioneering 1974 cult film “Tarpon” (released as a remastered DVD in 2008), featuring Jim Harrison, Thomas McGuane, Richard Brautigan, and music by Jimmy Buffett.
-He is author of three highly regarded nonfiction works on hunting, two of which—Making Game: An Essay on Woodcock (1985, 1990) and For a Handful of Feathers (1997)—are considered classics in the field, and the other being The Fragrance of Grass (2010), as well as a novel, Red Stag (2003).
+He is author of three highly regarded nonfiction works on hunting, two of which—Making Game: An Essay on Woodcock (1985, 1990) and For a Handful of Feathers (1997)—are considered classics in the field, and the other being The Fragrance of Grass (2010), as well as a novel, Red Stag (2003), and a fishing memoir, On the Water (2015).
 De la Valdène, a contributing editor for Field & Stream, lives in northern Florida and is working on a book about the natural life of the lake that anchors his Dogwood Plantation.

 Guy de la Valdene